by Terry Heick

 The role of technology in learning isn’t entirely clear–or rather, is subjective.

-While technology is is able to provide access to peers, audiences, resources, and data, it also can be awkward, problematic, and distracting.
+While technology is able to provide access to peers, audiences, resources, and data, it also can be awkward, problematic, and distracting.
 In fact, poorly-implemented, it can function more as a barrier to understanding than something that improves it.

 Why this happens also isn’t clear, but there are some common patterns and missteps to look for while designing or evaluating a technology-driven learning process.